mitranim/posterus/readme.md

 #### `future.finishPending()`

-Attempts to finish some pending asynchronous operations associated with this particular future, _right now_.
+Attempts to finish the pending asynchronous operations on this particular future, _right now_.
 This includes:

 * unhandled rejection
 * `.map()` callback and propagation of result to child future, if any
 * [`Future.initAsync`](#futureinitasynciniter) initialiser

-Note: `.finishPending()` affects only one future.
-If you want to synchronously finish as many pending operations as possible, call [`Future.scheduler.tick()`](#futurescheduler).
+Note: `.finishPending()` affects only the future it's called on.
+If you want to synchronously finish _all_ pending operations, call [`Future.scheduler.tick()`](#futurescheduler).

 #### `future.deref()`